 The 200 traces its roots back to the third-generation Sebring sedan, which debuted during the darkest days of the Daimler-Chrysler period back in 2007.
 The sedan was given a redesign and its current name in 2011, after Chrysler was acquired by Italian automaker Fiat.
 Despite sharing a platform and many other components with the Sebring, the 200 is a vastly superior model with higher levels of style and overall refinement.

 Outside, the 200 boasts an almost completely different look than the Sebring.
-Revised sheetmetal works in concert with clever details like LED accent lights to give it a sleek, elegant look.
+Sleeker sheetmetal works in concert with well-executed details like LED accent lights to give it an elegant look.
 Only the basic shape and the greenhouse betray the 200's relationship to the Sebring.